Hacqueen-fr/hacqueen-fr.github.io/posts/first.md

 ---
-title: My First CTF Experience
+title: My First CTF
 date: 2025-03-26
-description: A short write-up about my first steps into the CTF world!
+description: A basic write-up of my first CTF 🐾✨
 ---

-## Let's hack ✨

-It was a simple challenge, but I learned tons.
-Burp Suite, base64 decoding, and HTML spelunking... all in one evening.
+# Let's hack!

+It was a fun challenge on Root-Me where I had to use Burp Suite, decode base64, and explore HTML.